Disney's Bonkers: Wax Up!: Reception

 The Game Gear version of the game received average reviews at most.
 GamePro reviewer Scarry Larry found the graphics to be a mixed bag due to the sprite details and darkened layouts, but found the music to be repetitive and concluded the game was only good for Bonkers fans.
 A review on Video Games The Ultimate Gaming Magazine did not praise the graphics, audio or gameplay, but found them acceptable.
 Consoles + had complaints about the slowdowns.
-Defunct Games found that the title worked as a portable game, but lacked the ambition of DuckTales.
 The Master System version did not meet up to reception of the handheld original.
 Retrogamer Le Geek stated that the game was only good for Tec Toy game collectors.